Committee on European Affairs and Oversight of the European Funds: Annual work programme of the National Assembly on European Union Issues

-Report about Bulgaria's development regarding the absorption of the EU funds

 The Council for Public Consultations with CEAOEF

 The Council of public consultation was founded in March 2010 based on Article 13 from the Principle of Organization and Response.
 The Committee on European Affairs and Oversight of the European Funds was basically its supportive advisory.
 The main goal of the organisation is to consult CEAOEF in applying its functions regarding the parliamentary observation and oversight of the EU affairs and the control of the EU funds and projects.
 Within the council there are 60 organisations: employers, trade unions, NGOs, researches etc. In this particular format, the Council appears to be a valuable support for the committee's chores and at the same time it works as a solid link between the civil society and the legislative and executive powers.
 The council's activity is guided by the Principles of organisation and procedure.

 To improve the flow of information towards the civil society concerning Bulgaria's membership in the EU, the Council holds meetings dedicated to current matters on the European political agenda – "Europe 2020" – Strategy for an intellectual, sustainable and inclusive growth, European semester, The Single Market Act, the future of the Cohesion Policy 2014–2020, the youth unemployment and prospects for employment throughout the youth.